yieknee/media-ranker/README.md

 ### Wave 1

 Mimic the site's basic functionality around Media, without worrying (yet) about Users or Votes:
-- Build a main page, with a list of the top 10 media of each category, as well as a spotlight section for the top media overall
+- Build a main page, with a list of the media for each category, as well as a spotlight section for the top media overall (don't worry about the top 10 part right now)
 - Build an index page with a list of all works for each category
 - Allow users to add new works
 - Build a details page for each piece of media